NickBansal/TicTacToe/README.md

 # Tic Tac Toe
 This game is made fully in React as a part of a series of games I am creating for portfolio purposes.

-All code was done using Javascript in Visual Studio and testing is done with Jest and Enzyme
+All code was created using Javascript in Visual Studio and testing is created with Jest and Enzyme

 ## Step-by-step
 - [x] Create a game board to show the cells